 Speaking a language confidently and coherently is an important part of the curriculum throughout the four devolved education departments in the United Kingdom, and forms a critical part of linguistic and cultural development for all learners of languages.

-This will be an opportunity to showcase language learners’ enjoyment of a language that they are learning or that is normally used in their home community from home (except for English unless you are an EAL learner!).
+This was an opportunity to showcase language learners’ enjoyment of a language that they are learning or that is normally used in their home community from home (except for English unless you are an EAL learner!).

 - A short poem in the target language (written by themselves or by another author)

 - A short presentation on any theme e.g. climate change, equality, why I love languages

 Teachers uploaded the performances to a teacher or school Twitter, Instagram or YouTube account with the hashtag #CelebrateSpeaking and the language chosen (e.g. #French or #EAL if applicable).

 The activity culminated in a celebratory online event where some of the best entrants joined to perform their poems, songs or speeches to a live webinar audience.

 You can view the recording of this event above.